GitLab and Usersnap can be easily connected.

 If you have a self-hosted on-premise instance of Gitlab, please make sure your integration server allows access from our rendering IPs and if you are using SSL, that you have valid certificates in place.
 You can check out SSL Labs certificate.

-Go to your Usersnap QA project’s 3rd Party Integration tab and select Gitlab from the grid.
+Go to your Usersnap project’s 3rd Party Integration tab and select Gitlab from the grid.

 Enter your Gitlab personal token.
 If you are using the on-premise version, you will need to enter your hostname.
 Click on 'Connect now!'.